aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to DIF or Online App" h2="Export WORD to DIF via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to other formats is a common requirement for many applications.
+For example, you may need to convert a Word document to HTML or DIF format for further processing.
+HTML is a popular format for displaying documents on the web, while DIF is a popular spreadsheet format.

+<h2>How Aspose.Total Helps for Word to DIF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert Word documents to HTML and then to DIF.

+Using Aspose.Words for C++, you can export Word documents to HTML with just a few lines of code.
+This API provides a feature-rich and powerful document manipulation and conversion API that is easy to use.
+After converting the Word document to HTML, you can use Aspose.Cells for C++ to convert the HTML to DIF.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to DIF.

- You can include WORD to DIF conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to DIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily include WORD to DIF conversion feature within your C++ applications.
+This comprehensive suite of APIs provides powerful and easy to use document manipulation and conversion capabilities that can be used to convert Word documents to HTML and then to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}